How to Deal with Altitude Sickness on High Treks

 Insurance and Safety

 Before embarking on a high-altitude trek, ensure you have comprehensive travel insurance that covers altitude sickness and evacuation.
+Helicopter rescues are expensive—you don’t want to learn this the hard way.

 Check Coverage Details

 Read the fine print.
 Some policies exclude high-altitude activities.
+Verify that your specific trek elevation is covered.

 Emergency Plans

 Have clear plans for emergencies.
 Know the nearest medical facilities and how to reach them.
+Register with your embassy if trekking in remote international locations.
+Hope for the best, plan for the worst.